changwinstonr/Spindown/readme.md

 ##Description
 Spindown started as a life counter Android application for the "Magic the Gathering" TCG (tradable card game).
 The Google Play store offers many applications with similar functionality, those that are there are feature heavy, but lacked a great user experience or feature light and weren't free.
 We aim to satisfy this void...
 <br>
-<br>...within the allotted time of 1 week.
+<br>...within an allotted time of 1 week.

 ##Features